Where your treasure is, there will your heart be also. – Dumbledore in Deathly Hallows, Jesus in Matthew 6:21

 The Hagrid Who Became McGonagall

 After Harry watches his father bully Snape in the Pensieve, Rowling mentions that McGonagall had described James and Sirius as forerunners of the Weasley twins.
-But in fact, it is Hagrid who says that the Weasley twins could give ‘em a run fer their money, McGonagall makes no such remark anywhere in the book.
+But in fact, it is Hagrid who says that the Weasley twins could give ‘em a run fer their money, McGonagall makes no such remark anywhere in the books.

 The Overly Long Events at the Ministry